 There a few ways to stop corporate espionage.
 The best and most easiest way is tracking employes’ cell phones.
 SPYERA is one tool you can place in your arsenal to give you almost omnipotent control over your mobile phones, the content on them and how (and with whom they are used).

 SPYERA is a cloud based employee monitoring system that allows a business to see exactly what their employees are doing on company issued devices and estimates how productive they are based on the applications they use and their attendance levels.
-SPYERA works with iPhone, Android, Blackberry and Symbian phones.
+SPYERA works with iPhone, Android, and Blackberry phones.
 SPYERA requires no hardware or IT training and can be up and running in minutes.